benc-uk/rayscale/README.md

-# rayscale
+# RayScale
-Raytracer designed for container based scaling in Kubernetes
+Raytracer written in Node.js designed for container based scaling in Kubernetes.